Ehara

 Ehara is a town and commune in Madagascar.
 It belongs to the district of Benenitra, which is a part of Atsimo-Andrefana Region.
 The population of the commune was estimated to be approximately 5,000 in 2001 commune census.

 Only primary schooling is available.
-The majority 60% of the population of the commune are farmers, while an additional 35% receives their livelihood from raising livestock.
+60% of the population of the commune are farmers, while an additional 35% make their livelihood from raising livestock.
 The most important crop is rice, while other important products are sugarcane and cassava.
 Services provide employment for 5% of the population.

 Geography

 Ehara is situated at the Sakamare, near its mouth in the Onilahy River.